 On November 5, 2015, we entered into the Fifth Amendment to the Second Amended and Restated Credit Agreement, which eliminated our 2015 fourth quarter minimum fixed charge coverage financial covenant requirement.
-As part of this amendment, the maximum principal amount on the Revolving Line was reduced to \$10.0 million until June 30, 2016, at which time, the maximum principal amount will be restored to \$25.0 million, as long as we remain in compliance with all covenants.
+As part of this amendment, the maximum principal amount on the Revolving Line was reduced to \$10.0 million until June 30, 2016.
+As of June 30, 2016, the maximum principal amount was restored to \$25.0 million, based on our remaining in compliance with all covenants.